LinuxCommandLibrary

 -l, --list

-List login mappings
+List login mappings.

 -a, --add

-Add new mapping
+Add a new login mapping.

 -d, --delete